HRG-OFFICIAL/ApniDukaan-Ecommerce/COMPREHENSIVE_TEST_REPORT.md

 ## 📊 Executive Summary

 ✅ **OVERALL STATUS: PASSING**
-The ShopSphere e-commerce application is **fully functional** with all core services running successfully.
+The ApniDukaan e-commerce application is **fully functional** with all core services running successfully.
 The microservices architecture is stable, infrastructure is properly configured, and API connectivity is working correctly.

 ---